Vacations and Divorce: From the Voice of the Child

 Growing up with divorced parents who had a deep desire to travel certainly brought its difficulties.
 Our parenting schedule was alternating weeks, and my older brothers and I often travelled with our parents in the summer and during holiday breaks throughout the school year.
 Summer posed more difficulties than holiday breaks, but both situations had their own barriers.

-Travelling in the summer was restricted by our parenting schedule, but that did not stop us from travelling with each of our parents on the weeks we spent with them.
+Travelling in the summer was restricted by our parenting schedule, but that did not stop us from travelling with each of our parents during the weeks we spent with them.

 The key to travelling when in a shared parenting arrangement is allowing reasonable flexibility for the other parent to travel with the children.
 Try to understand that it is important for children and young adults to experience as much as possible, especially when the opportunity presents itself.